 The Maritiman Museum was high on my list of things to do in Gothenburg; however, it is only open on the weekends in autumn, and my stay was during the week.

-This maritime museum showcases the Swedish destroyer Småland (pictured above), which was in service from 1959 to 1979.
+This maritime museum showcases the Swedish destroyer Småland (pictured above), in service from 1959 to 1979.

 This 121-meter ship was the world's first to feature sea-to-sea missiles.
 It required a crew of 272.

-Additional vessels you can visit at the museum include the Nordkaparen submarine, a patrol boat, a minelayer, and the fireboat Flodsprutan II.
+Additional vessels you can visit at the museum include the Nordkaparen submarine, a patrol boat, a minelayer, and a Flodsprutan II fireboat.

 The Maritman Museum is closed in winter.
 Adult admission is $14.60.